 NCEA (National Certificate of Educational Achievement) Level 1-3 are certificates that most students will work towards at Lynfield College.
 However, it is possible to gain other certificates that are registered on the New Zealand Qualifications Framework (NZQF).
 NZ Scholarship is also offered in some subjects.
 This is a separate, stand-alone qualification to extend high achievers.

-NCEA qualifications enable students to demonstrate a wide range of skills based on the New Zealand Curriculum.
-Lynfield College takes advantage of the flexibility of NCEA to offer a range of differentiated courses across a variety of subject areas.
-This allows our students to select courses that meet their learning needs and gives all students the opportunities to learn and study at levels appropriate to their level.
-NCEA prepares students well for independent learning, encouraging good time management and ensuring learning strategies and study skills are developed throughout the course while offering a variety of assessment activities that cater for different learning styles.
+NCEA Certificates enable students to demonstrate a wide range of skills linked to the New Zealand Curriculum.
+Lynfield College takes advantage of the flexibility of NCEA to offer a range of courses across a variety of subject areas.
+This allows our students to select courses that meet their learning needs, study at the appropriate level and follow their career pathway.

 Lynfield College encourages students to strive for excellence at all levels and contexts and promotes teaching and learning strategies that motivate students to do their best.
 Yearly statistics published by NZQA, show that our students achieve at a level that is consistently above the national average for similar schools.

 Lynfield College has a system for ensuring that assessment is fair, valid and consistent.
 This means:

 - A range of assessment procedures and practices will be developed, and these recognise the differences in gender, culture, background and experience that students bring to their learning.

 - Assessment should be ongoing, accurate and as objective as possible.

 - The forms of assessment should be appropriate for the knowledge, skills or attitudes to be assessed.

 - The assessment processes must have credibility with all those involved in it.

 - All policies and procedures relating to assessment apply to off-site work components.